primeqa/primeqa/primeqa/mitqa/README.md

 ```

 #### Dataset and Performance
-- Model trained on hybridqa dataset achieves: 65 % EM and 72 % F1 on dev set.
+- Model trained on Hybridqa dataset achieves: 65 % EM and 72 % F1 on dev set.
 - Model trained on ottqa dataset achievs:  36% EM and 41% F1 on dev set using top 10 tables.